LUMC/galaxy-launcher/docs/developer_docs/addldap.md

 Role Variables
 --------------

-ldap_settings is a variable that is set by the user. ldap_defaults is in the role.
+galaxy_docker_ldap_settings is a variable that is set by the user. ldap_defaults is in the role.
 These are merged (with defaults overwritten) in ldap. ldap is a dictionary with the following keys:

 ###Default keys